VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 3 High_Level_API_Dropper/Exercise 3 High_Level_API_Dropper.md

 - WaitForSingleObject
 - NtWaitForSingleObject

-If everything was done correctly, you should see clean transitions from the Windows APIs used to the native APIs we used in our high-level Dropper POC.
+If everything was done correctly, you should see clean transitions from the Windows APIs used to the native APIs we used in our HLA-Dropper POC.
 <p align="center">
 <img width="498" alt="image" src="https://user-images.githubusercontent.com/50073731/235368737-9f87f5de-0a7e-4039-b454-2af23914b277.png">
 </p>

 ## HLA-Dropper analysis: x64dbg
-Using x64dbg I check from which region of the PE structure of the High Level API dropper the system call for the Native API NtAllocateVirtualMemory is executed.
-As direct system calls are not yet used in this dropper, the figure shows that the system call is correctly executed from the .text region of Ntdll.dll.
-This investigation is very important because later in the article I expect a different result with the low level POC and want to match it.
+Using x64dbg I check from which region of the PE structure of the HLA-Dropper the system call for the native API NtAllocateVirtualMemory is executed.
+As direct system calls are not yet used in this dropper, the figure shows that the system call is correctly executed from the .text region of ntdll.dll.
+This investigation is very important because later in the article we expect a different result with the low level dropper and want to match it.
 ![image](https://user-images.githubusercontent.com/50073731/235368598-ad159117-abb5-4b0d-8b52-bea2a162b565.png)